nrkno/dotnetskolen/README_EN.md

 **Step 9 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-8---outlining-the-web-api)

-In [previous step](#step-8---outlining-the-web-api) we created an outline for the web API by adding a `ping` endpoint with a corresponding integration test.
+In the [previous step](#step-8---outlining-the-web-api) we created an outline for the web API by adding a `ping` endpoint with a corresponding integration test.
 In this step, we will extend the web API with an endpoint to retrieve an EPG.
 In addition, we will write integration tests to verify that the implementation of the web API adheres to our Open API documentation.
 We use a test-driven approach by writing an integration test that fails, and then making changes to the API so that the test passes.
 We continue in this way until we have fully implemented our API.

 #### Test 1 - Verify that the endpoint exists